A new economic paradigm which is regenerative by design

 The transition to a low-carbon, circular economy is both necessary and inevitable.
 A systems’ approach or metabolic analysis tells us where the opportunities are, and confirm that the many inspiring examples out there, still only show a glimpse of what is actually possible.

 Emissions embodied in international trade represent over 30% of the greenhouse gas footprint of countries.
-While this emphasises the importance of international cooperation on climate action, it also exemplifies that reporting on territorial or on-site emissions only reveal part of the mitigation leverage of a government or company.
+While this emphasises the importance of international cooperation on climate action, it also exemplifies that reporting on territorial or on-site emissions only reveals part of the mitigation leverage which a government or company can have.
 Defining influence or responsibilities to go beyond factory gates or national borders, enables us to formulate a development perspective that targets the system as well as its individual elements.

 Circular economy offers a promising set of strategies to redefine development through the lens of metabolic efficiency.
 Data visualisation is an important means to support stakeholders with understanding the metabolism of their organisation or jurisdiction, set priorities and see the circular economy opportunities for low-carbon development, which are still too often overlooked.
 In addition to decarbonising our energy system, this includes the substitution of carbon intensive materials, improvement of resource efficiency and making better use of existing assets.

-I am grateful to be backed by the skilled and passionate individuals from the partner organisations that I enjoy working with.
+Shifting Paradigms is grateful to be backed by the skilled and passionate individuals from the partner organisations that we enjoy working with.
 Without them, it would be impossible to operate in such a broad range of sectors and geographies.